I get pitched a lot of guest posts. And most of them, are absolutely terrible.

 When you write for me, I want to see you get as much value out of it as possible.
 So if you have 2-3 blog posts that go more in depth on something you mention, totally share it!
 Be selective, and don’t abuse the privilege – but the easiest way for me to repay the favor of creating valuable content for my audience, is to make sure you benefit as well.

 This is huge and an incredible win/win opportunity.

 In your bio at the end (or beginning) of the post, instead of just linking back to your homepage, create a special landing page just for readers of their site – and give them something.

-Maybe it’s an ebook you used to charge for.
-Perhaps it’s a checklist you wrote just for them – or even a whole ebook.
+Maybe it’s a book or course you typically charge for.
+Perhaps it’s a checklist you wrote just for them.
 Whatever it is make it relevant to your article and something of value.